txmxthy/GildedRose-Refactoring-Kata/python/docs/ADR.md

 # Implementation Log

+Tests
+* Made test suite with library of item cases to make referencing them easier.
+* Setup tests for each item case

 Regular Item Strategy
 * Added base ItemStrategy class with common quality operations
 * Implemented RegularItemStrategy for basic items
 * Modified GildedRose to use strategy for regular items only
+* All tests passing

+Aged Brie Strategy

+* Added AgedBrieStrategy with quality increase logic
+* Added increase_quality helper to base strategy
 * All tests passing